jasminefrs/jasminefrs.github.io/_pages/about.md

 social: false
 ---

 I am an Assitant Professor of Marketing at [New York University, Stern School of Business](https://www.stern.nyu.edu/){:target="\_blank"}.
-I study how machine learning (ML) algorithms affect firms and consumers and how they influence market outcomes, with a focus on [algorithmic bias](https://en.wikipedia.org/wiki/Algorithmic_bias){:target="\_blank"}.
-I use machine learning, analytical modeling and structural econometric modeling methods to study the economic implications of using machine learning in decision making and the (unintended) disparate impacts of ML-driven decisions across demographic groups.
+In my research, I study the economic and business implications of machine learning algorithms, with a focus on the unintended disparate impacts of ML-driven decisions across demographic groups.
+Using machine learning techniques, analytical modeling, and structural modeling methods, I seek to understand and provide insights on how algorithms affect decisions and behaviors in different contexts and how they may exacerbate or alleviate the increasing social inequalities.

 <a class="page-link" href="https://runshanfu.com/assets/pdf/cv.pdf">Curriculum Vitae</a>